The Cold Close

-- The news commercial break returned which I wasn't all that happy to see but this ad was pretty funny because it's pretty much an ad about how all you have to do to become famous amongst the Country crowd is to talk real dumb as he pitches a product called Country Talk to teach these dumb ways of speech.
+- The news’s commercial break returned which, I wasn't all that happy to see.
+This ad was pretty funny though because it's pretty much a commercial about how all you have to do to become famous amongst the Country crowd is to talk real dumb.
+He shared this technique as he pitches a product called Country Talk to teach these ignorant ways of speech.

 - Kris Kristofferson then explains the brief history of his song Bobby McGee.
 Gilda then comes out as Bobby and she aged to be rather ordinary and unexciting.
 We even meet her new husband played by Belushi who adds to the awkwardness of reuniting with people when you've had an interesting past.